pythontime/ai-agents-and-mcp/02_q_developer_config/rules/IaC/terraform.md

 - MUST execute `terraform fmt` before any code commit to ensure consistent formatting and style.
 (ID: TERRAFORM_FMT)
 - MUST implement remote state management with state locking to prevent concurrent modifications.
 (ID: REMOTE_STATE)
 - MUST use terraform validate and terraform plan before any apply operations.
 (ID: VALIDATE_PLAN)
+- MUST use the latest stable provider version, and verify this with MCP (ID: PROVIDER_VERSION)

 ## Priority
 High